THD-Spatial/City2TABULA/README.md

 | `-extract_features` | Run feature extraction pipeline |
 | `-reset_city2tabula` | Reset only the city2tabula database (drops all tables and re-creates them).
 This option is useful when you want to make changes to SQL scripts for extracting features without affecting the entire database |

-*For usage examples, refer to Database Commands documentation [here](/docs/source/DATABASE_COMMANDS.md).*
+For usage examples, refer to Database Commands documentation.

-> **Tip:** If you are using vs code, you can use the provided [tasks.json](.vscode/tasks.json) to run the commands directly from the editor.
-Press Ctrl+Shift+P and type "Run Task" to see available tasks for running the commands listed in [Available Commands](#available-commands).

 ---